zbmed-semtec/bioschemas-ghpages-markup-tutorial/README.md

 Note that we use a trick for the `@id` and the `schema:url` in our markup.
 Identifiers should be unique, global and permanent, like e.g., DOIs, and clearly identify the object they describe (in this case a source code).
 But, we do not have such a PID for our source code, we only have the GitHub URL for our repo.
 Now, if the `@id` is meant to identify a source code, we cannot use the exact same URL for the source code and for a "regular" url.
 We add `#` to the "regular" URL.
 If we do not, validators will see that the exact same URL is used to identify a source code and a "regular" URL but source codes and URLs are not the same thing so the validators might get confused.
 Using the exact same URL would be like saying that an animal is a cat at the same time that it is a dog, it cannot be.
 The best way to go would be getting an actual PID for your repo, e.g., via w3id.org

-and the markup corresponding to the `bioschemas:ComputationalTool`
+And here you have the markup corresponding to the `bioschemas:ComputationalTool`

 ```
 <script type="application/ld+json">
   {